CID, ISM / SCIENCE PHOTO LIBRARY CID, ISM / SCIENCE PHOTO LIBRARY

-Canker sores (aphthous ulcers) appear on the inside of the mouth, especially the cheeks, the inside of the lips, and the tongue.
-They disappear within 14 days and don't scar unless they are large.
-Canker sores are not contagious like cold sores are.
-They are most common in women and in people aged 10 to 40 years.
-Canker sores often occur near the time of a menstrual period, in stressful situations, at lack of vitamin B12, folic acid, or iron.
-Some foods may trigger the canker sores or act as nutrients for the Streptococcus bacteria.
-The pain is worsened by hot or spicy foods that touch the sore.
+Canker sores.
+Close-up of large aphthous ulcers (canker sores) on the lip of a 10-year-old male patient.
+Aphthous ulcers are non-contagious mouth ulcers (aphthae) that appear on the inside of the mouth, especially the cheeks (as here), the inside of the lips, and the tongue.
+They usually disappear within 14 days and don't scar unless they are large.
+They often occur near the time of a menstrual period, in stressful situations, with a lack of vitamin B12, folic acid, or iron.